shobhikabharti/GenAI-LLMJourney/README.md

 ## In the jungle, mighty jungle, I am resting on LLM branch

 - [ ] 21 May 2025 > I rejected L200 idea assigned to me.
 I do not know where do I fit mulmodality in Business APIs development as of now.
 If I would have followed the crowd assignments, I wouldn't have the glowing skin and magical hair.
 You can sense from the expression that I am hating L200 idea as I am an Ace already with 15 years of experience, and bam!
 I felt on the floor like those snakes and ladders situation here.
 People do that at office, cuties do not understand as they are beginning, others take advantages.
 I felt like those uncles who used to get political inneundos to offguard them from their projects or assignments.
 Here it goes again, I started with LLM journey a month ago and in the middle, as usual, another hurdle.
 I hate when people who are not adept at LLM are assigned with jobs to teach others LLM.
 How to tell them technopreneurs know everything...
 - [ ] 15 July 2025 > Completed Generative AI Leader track on GCP and received my voucher.
 So, I acted a little thoughtful here and generated a learning plan my GPT
+- [ ] 19 July 2925 > So, I started on full on mode, however, work, no matter how much you know, Dilbertism comes alive, you know someone at office might have a suggestion that 'consumed' all my time.
+Today, when I asked GPT on how to study online, it suggested me one more plan that I pinned below.
+I am totally going to start with it, but today and tomorrow, my weekends, I am going to invest in reading something online (on offical GCP documentation website) about basic introduction of Gen AI in GCP.

 🗓️ 60-Day GCP Generative AI Leader Exam Prep Plan